Have anyone heard about MOSFETs?

-This article shows you how to build a cool timer circuit using a MOSFET.
+This article explains how to use a MOSFET to create a cool timer circuit.

 What is MOSFET Timer Circuit:

-MOSFETs are semiconductor devices that can be used as electronic switches, making them suitable for various timing applications.
+Because they are often used as electronic switches MOSFETs are semiconductor devices that are suitable for various kinds of timing applications.

 Circuit Working: